intel/crypto-api-toolkit/README.md

   - The key used to generate a quote cannot be created with CKA_TOKEN attribute set to true.
 It must be a session key object.
   - If CTK is built with ephemeral key for quote generation, the key (pair) will be destroyed after using the key for one unwrap operation.
   - The key used to generate a quote cannot be used for sign and verify operations in addition to encryption and decryption operations.

+## Using Crypto API Toolkit

+This section demonstrates how to use pkcs11-tool to create a token and an RSA keypair.
+The CTK build results in two shared object files: `libp11sgx.so` (untrusted) and `libp11SgxEnclave.signed.so` (trusted).
+The untrusted shared object (`lip11sgx.so` from the installation directory) should be used in the place of PKCS11 module for use with tools like pkcs11-tool.

+### Creating a token
+`$pkcs11-tool --module /usr/local/lib/libp11sgx.so --init-token --label "ctk" --slot 0 --so-pin 1234 --init-pin --pin 1234`

+### Creating an RSA keypair
+`$pkcs11-tool --module /usr/local/lib/libp11sgx.so --login --pin 1234 --id 0001 --token "ctk" --keypairgen --key-type rsa:3072 --label "cert-key" --usage-sign`

+### Listing the objects
+`$pkcs11-tool --module /usr/local/lib/libp11sgx.so --list-objects -login --pin 1234 --login-type user`